PTSS pilot for passengers

 The below steps outline the process on a PTSS pilot journey.

-- The driver will scan the PTSS pilot card to ensure your subsidy is applied to the journey.
+- The driver will scan the PTSS card to ensure your subsidy is applied to the journey.

 - The PTSS mobile app will calculate the subsidy and fare amounts.